enriquepalaciosb/Hero-and-Villain-Name-Generator/README.md

 ## Room for Improvement

 Room for improvement:
-- Stylings
+- Moving it from console to a page.

 To do:
-- Improve on HTML/CSS file.
+- Create a HTML/CSS file.

 ## Acknowledgements
-- This project was based on [this tutorial](https://www.udemy.com/course/the-complete-web-development-bootcamp/learn/lecture/18125183#overview).
+- This project was based on [this material](https://www.udemy.com/course/the-complete-web-development-bootcamp/).
 - Many thanks to The App Brewery